-By guaranteeing the loan, the SBA lowers the risks for lenders, which in turn encourages them to lend.
+By guaranteeing the loan, the SBA lowers the risks for lenders, which encourages them to lend.
 Lower risk also results in more affordable interest rates for business owners.
 For instance, SBA Express Loan interest rates are set at a maximum interest rate of between 4.5 to 6.5 percent above prime.

 1. Show that You’ve Invested Time and Money into the Business

 The SBA wants to support entrepreneurs who have invested in their own business.
-This shows them that the business owner is committed to their business and its success.
+This shows them that the business owner is committed to their company and its success.